 No. 4432 - Photo by Elliot Waters

 Built June 1933.
 This coach was built for Continental boat services and is believed to have been used on the Waterloo to Southampton route.
 Withdrawn from express service in the 1950's, it was last used by British Railways on the Tonbridge to Reading and Oxted Line routes.
 After acquisition by the KESR it was painted in chocolate and cream but was repainted in Maunsell era SR livery towards the end of the 1980s and regularly ran in the Wealden Pullman.
 It was taken out of traffic in the mid-1990s for overhaul.
 Work commenced in January 1999 and included complete reconstruction of the body framing at the luggage end of the vehicle.
 Returned to traffic in 2003 and withdrawn for minor repairs & repainting in August 2014.
-Repairs commenced December 2016 & it is expected to return to service during the summer of 2017.
+Repairs finally commenced December 2016 & it returned to service during the summer of 2017.

 No. 4443 - Photo by Elliot Waters taken at outshopping on 1st August 2014